Lake District: Footpaths and bridleways

 Many of these tracks arose centuries ago and were used either as ridge highways (such as along High Street) or as passes for travelling across the ridges between settlements in the valleys.
 Historically these paths were not planned for reaching summits, but more recently they are used by fell walkers for that purpose.
+The Coast to Coast Walk, which crosses the north of England from the Irish Sea to the North Sea, traverses the national park from west to east.

-Cycling and horse riding are allowed on bridleways, but cyclists must give way to all other users.
-Motor vehicles are only allowed on "byways open to all traffic" (green lanes) but in practice Traffic Regulation Orders have been brought in on several prohibiting motor traffic, although a system of permits operates on Gatesgarth Pass.
+Bridleways are intended for horse riding and walkers, with cyclists also permitted to use them.
+Cyclists must give way to all other bridleway users.
+Motor vehicles are only allowed on "byways open to all traffic" (green lanes) but in practice Traffic Regulation Orders have been brought in on several prohibiting motor traffic, although a system of permits operates on Gatescarth Pass.

+Land ownership

+Most of the land within the national park is in private ownership, with about 55% registered as agricultural land.
+Landowners include: